Arcticons-Team/Icon-Request-Dashboard/README.md

 ## How to set it up

 1. Clone this repo
-2. Open `docs/js/requests.js` and `docs/js/updatable.js` Change `Arcticons-Team` to your username and possibly `Icon-Request-Dashboard` to your project name too. : `https://raw.githubusercontent.com/Arcticons-Team/Icon-Request-Dashboard/main/generated/requests.txt`
+2. Open `docs/js/requests.js` and `docs/js/updatable.js` Change the variables at the top of the file from `Arcticons-Team` to your username and possibly `Icon-Request-Dashboard` to your project name and the branch name too.
-3. Repeat the previous step for the combined appfilter. `https://raw.githubusercontent.com/Arcticons-Team/Arcticons/Icon-Request-Dashboard/docs/assets/combined_appfilter.xml`
-4. Do the same for the `docs/index.html` and `docs/updatable.html`file.
-5. Setup GitHub Pages in your repo's Settings: **Pages > Deploy from branch > main /docs** (Using it with localhost is possible too, if you don't use the GitHub actions)
+3. Setup GitHub Pages in your repo's Settings: **Pages > Deploy from branch > main /docs** (Using it with localhost is possible too, if you don't use the GitHub actions)

 ## Process requests